ConorReynolds/botc-script-tool/README.md

 correctly scaled.
 Safari and browsers on iOS are currently not great but support will probably improve soon.

+If you print with the full night sheet, you’ll get four (PDF) pages (two double-sided printed pages).
+The first two are the character sheet and the jinxes (if any).
+The second two are the first night and other night order/reminders.
+The full night sheet includes all the reminder text.

+If you print with the compact night sheet, you’ll get two (PDF) pages (one double-sided printed page).
+The first is the character sheet, same as before, and the second has the jinxes and the night order without the reminder text.
+This option is nice if you don’t care about the night order reminder text and want something that fits on a single printed page.

 ## Missing Features

 The tool does not support travelers, fabled, or homebrew characters.
 These